frictionlessdata/frictionless-py/docs/guides/introduction.md

 ## Usage Example

 Frictionless can be run on CLI, in Python, and even as an API server.
-We will show the simplest example to get started with the framework:
+Here is a very simple example to get started with the framework:

 > Download [`invalid.csv`](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/invalid.csv) into the `data` folder to reproduce the examples